HoB icon

 The way that you grew to understanding repeatable events is the same science used by scientists in all sciences even at the most advanced levels and in the most advanced topics.
 Too often people think science is complicated and used only to understand advanced science topics, or one has to be able to understand science topics at an advanced level to be able to do and use science.
 However, they are mistakenly confusing science (viewing and doing) with the ability to comprehend secondary written reports of somebody else's observations and explanations.
 Understanding information presented in written form, is reading comprehension and when it is presented orally it is listening skills.
 Both, valuable tools for learning secondary information, but not for doing science

-Before we get back to our focus questions, I suggest a bit of an aside:
+Before we get back to our focus questions, I suggest a bit of an aside about observation:

 While we focus on observation as central to science and science literacy, let's rview some of its power with teaching, learning, and motivation.